Elijah McClain died after a police stop and ketamine injection. Now, 2 officers are on trial

 One question jurors could be asked to decide is whether it was lawful for officers Randy Roedema and Jason Rosenblatt to detain and use force against McClain, who a 911 caller reported as suspicious.
 If prosecutors can convince jurors the stop was unjustified, that would undermine any argument that McClain’s injuries were a result of the officers just doing their jobs.

-Officials eventually determined the sedative ketamine that was administered to McClain played a key role in his death, which fueled renewed scrutiny about the use of ketamine and led Colorado’s health department limit when emergency workers can use it.
+Officials eventually determined the sedative ketamine played a key role in McClain's death, which fueled renewed scrutiny about the use of ketamine for people considered to be acting erratically and led Colorado’s health department limit when emergency workers can administer it.
 In 2020, neck holds by police were banned by the state’s Democratic-led Legislature.

-Selection of the 12-member jury and two alternates was set to wrap up Wednesday, after which prosecutors would deliver opening arguments.
-The trial is expected to last about a month.
+The jury pool was narrowed to 12 jurors and two alternates Wednesday.
+Before their selection could be finalized, Judge Mark Warner said legal issues had arisen that needed to be addressed.
+The judge wanted to talk behind closed doors with attorneys for both sides as well as a man who the defense struck from the jury pool after he said he'd been racially profiled about a half dozen times by police, including in Aurora.

-The jury appeared to be mostly white.
-Among the potential jurors removed at the request of defense attorneys was a man who said he'd been racially profiled and a woman who identified herself as Hispanic and said her husband was singled out for arrest in a conflict with white people.
-Potential jurors removed by the prosecution included the daughter of a police officer who said officers aren’t being supported by society and a former EMT who witnessed people being given ketamine.
+The jury pool appeared to be mostly white.
+Other potential jurors who were removed included a woman who identified herself as Hispanic and said her husband was singled out for arrest in a conflict with white people.
+Prosecutors removed a possible jury members including the daughter of a police officer who said officers aren’t being supported by society and a former EMT who witnessed people being given ketamine.

-Charges were not brought for two years after McClain's death, by which time the case had sparked outrage and a national reckoning had begun over racial injustice in American policing after the murder of George Floyd by officers in Minneapolis.
+Charges were not brought for two years after McClain died, by which time a national reckoning had begun over racial injustice in American policing following the murder of George Floyd by officers in Minneapolis.
 Police body camera captured McClain pleading with the officers, saying "I'm an introvert" and "I'm just different," and telling them "I'm sorry."

 In 2019, a local district attorney, Dave Young, called McClain’s death “tragic” but decided against prosecuting the officers largely because the coroner’s office could not determine exactly how McClain died.